-Chad Ellis joined Phillips 66 in 2013 and has worked in areas of novel process development, analytical science, and water treatment.He has an NSF Postdoctoral Fellow at Cornell University 3 years with Prof. Geoff Coates and received his Ph.D. in Chemistry from Carnegie Mellon in 2003.
-His research has focused on catalysis resulting in 8 external publications and 3 US Patent fillings.In his spare time, he enjoys catfishing.
+Chad Ellis has worked for Chevron Phillips and Phillips 66 over the last 5 years in areas of novel process development, analytical science, water treatment, and catalyst development.He was an NSF Postdoctoral Fellow at Cornell University for three years with Prof. Geoff Coates and received his Ph.D. in Chemistry from Carnegie Mellon in 2010.
+His research has centered around catalysis.In his spare time, he enjoys fishing with his family.

 Raj Kailasam has a PhD in Chemistry from the University of Montana with a focus on contaminant removal from water systems.
 Prior to joining Phillips 66, Raj worked as a Sr. Scientist for Global Tungsten & Powders Corp. (formerly Sylvania); where he worked in the field of powder metallurgy, hydrometallurgy, refractory metal separations, and rare earth metals recovery.
 He currently works as a Research Scientist for Phillips 66 Research Center in the Water Research Group.
 He has experience serving in various ACS sections in the past and he hopes to serve well in the NOK-ACS section as well..